Trubia A4

-The Trubia A4 was a Spanish light tank of the Spanish Civil War based on the Renault FT.
-Only four prototypes were produced.
+The Trubia A4 was a Spanish experimental light tank developed during the 1920s by the Fábrica de Armas de Trubia.
+Based on experience gained with the Renault FT during the Rif War, it was intended to provide the Spanish Army with the first domestically produced tank.
+Four prototypes were built between 1926 and 1934.
+Although several innovative features were introduced, it never entered production.
+The surviving vehicles saw limited service during the Spanish Civil War.

 History

 Development

 Due to their experiences in the Rif War, the Spanish Army decided to fund a development program for a new Spanish light tank.
 The new vehicle was to be based on the Renault FT, which was the most numerous armored vehicle in service with the Spanish Army at the time and one of the most widely used by foreign armies.
 The program was spearheaded by Captain of the Artillery Carlos Ruiz de Toledo, who had first commanded the battery of Schneider CA1 assault tanks in Morocco; Toledo felt that the tank would become an extremely important asset in future conflicts and felt that the Spanish Army required a Spanish-built model.
 As a result, he toured a number of European states in an effort to collect information on new trends in tank design and attempt to integrate these into the Spanish tank program.
 The first prototype began to be developed in 1925.
 It was produced in the Trubia Artillery Factory (Fábrica de Artillería Trubia), in Asturias, The resulting tank was known as the Carro de Combate Trubia serie A, or the "Series A Trubia tank".
 The tank was powered by a four-cylinder Hispano-Suiza 40/50 engine, the same engine the Spanish Army's military trucks had been equipped with since 1915.
 Given the Spanish Army's opinion that the FT was limited in firepower, the Trubia tank featured a special turret.
 The turret was designed in two articulated halves, which could traverse independently, each armed with a machine gun.
 Theoretically, if one of the machine guns jammed, the tank would still have another one to defend itself with.
 Furthermore, the vehicle's hull was provided with firing ports, to allow the crew to fire small arms from within the tank.
 This prototype was put through a series of tests, and its success brought about the decision to continue development on a Spanish tank, leading to an improved Trubia tank design, known as the Modelo Trubia 75HP, tipo rápido, serie A (Model Trubia 75 hp, fast tank, series A).